Self-Help Tips From Dr Sarah Brewer

 Image credits: pixabay;

-About Dr Sarah Brewer
+Dr Sarah Brewer ex-Medical Director (20 years)

-QUORA EXPERT - TOP WRITER 2018 Dr Sarah Brewer MSc (Nutr Med), MA (Cantab), MB, BChir, RNutr, MBANT, CNHC qualified from Cambridge University with degrees in Natural Sciences, Medicine and Surgery.
+Dr Sarah Brewer MSc (Nutr Med), MA (Cantab), MB, BChir, RNutr, MBANT, CNHC, Dip IoD qualified from Cambridge University with degrees in Natural Sciences, Medicine and Surgery.
 After working in general practice, she gained a master's degree in nutritional medicine from the University of Surrey.
 Sarah is a registered Medical Doctor, a registered Nutritionist and a registered Nutritional Therapist.
-She is an award winning author of over 60 popular self-help books and a columnist for Prima magazine.
+She is an award winning author of over 70 popular self-help books and a columnist for Prima magazine.
+Her debut novel is White Powder Of Gold.
+Dr Sarah Brewer is a registered medical doctor, nutritionist, nutritional therapist and author of over 70 self-help books.

 Please leave a comment or ask a question ...

-2 thoughts on “Best Pain Relieving Devices
+2 thoughts on “Best Pain Relieving Devices”